andrelandgraf/openimg/README.md

 #### Example for optimizing remote images

 You can also easily configure the endpoint to support optimizing images from remote locations.
-This is useful if you have a few images on a remote server and want to optimize them on-demand.

 ```typescript
 export async function loader({ request }: Route.LoaderArgs) {